Maxim211/Linux-configs/.config/nvim/README.md

 :tabnew file - for open file in new tab

-gt, gp, gw - for move next and previous between files and gw for close file
+gn, gp, gw - for move next and previous between files and gw for close file

-ctrl-space - for autocomplite
+C-<Space> - for autocomplite